DangTranQL/cps_project/README.md

     numpy                : wrap QR code

 <b>webcam()</b> fuction opens the camera through the path `/dev/video0`.
-When a QR code is detected, it will read the priority of the QR code, and publish the priority to `video_frames` as a HeaderString.
+When a QR code is detected, it will read the priority of the QR code, and publish the priority to the node <i>video_frames</i> as a HeaderString.
 In display we can see also see that the QR code is wrapped around by purple lines with its priority on top.

 ## test_nav.py
 Packages: